oamg/leapp/integration-tests/README.md

     $ behave

-The tests require passwordless `sudo` access to both `vagrant` and `leapp-tool` (alternatively, they will require interactive password entry during the test).
+The tests require passwordless access to `vagrant`, and passwordless `sudo` access to `leapp-tool` (alternatively, they will require interactive password entry during the test).

 ## Writing new tests